Celebrating and promoting the best in UK prisons, probation and youth justice

 ‘Quiet, determined, and gracious’

-Audrey’s leadership qualities were evident from her early advocacy of partnership working, and her recent work developing SFO workshops, says Line Manager Glyn Holand.
+Audrey’s leadership qualities were evident from her early advocacy of partnership working, and her recent work developing FSO workshops, says Line Manager Glyn Holand.
 And when COVID halted the workshops, she found alternative ways of letting staff dial in, ask questions, and continue their development.

 Audrey also led regionally in implementing the COVID-19 EDM, including deciding to take on all Early Look Checks (ELC) in the region, “a move very much appreciated by operational colleagues” and which saw “a sharp rise in the quality of these ELCs” and ensuring that appropriate actions “were identified at an early stage.”
 Her efficient and caring leadership is a “pleasure to manage,” says Glyn, and always produces high quality work.
-Meanwhile her professionalism and commitment, say Liz Chapman and Sarah Dickson of the National SFO Team, is helping drive practice improvements that are “second to none.”
+Meanwhile her professionalism and commitment, say Liz Chapman and Sarah Dickson of the National FSO Team, is helping drive practice improvements that are “second to none.”

 Neil Appleby, NPS Head in Birmingham, says “Audrey is renowned, including by me, for her integrity and humanity.”
 Barbara Tudor of the Victims Unit, and herself a former Butler Trust winner, says Audrey “always makes sure victims’ perspective are taken on board,” as shown in her work with Barbara helping create the Victim Awareness Workbook.
 Jamie Ann Edwards, meanwhile, praised her for inspiring staff with “her calm, ‘can do’ and supportive approach,” adding that, when necessary, she is “quietly tenacious”: